LoyolaChicagoBooks/introcs-csharp/source/functions/firstfunc.rst

 |    statements in the function body...
 | ``}``

-Recall the conventions in :ref:`Syntax-Template-Typography`.
+Recall the conventions in :ref:`Reading-CSharp-Syntax`.

 Lines 6-11: The remaining lines form the function *body*.
 They are enclosed in braces.
 By convention the lines inside the braces are indented by a